 Advantages and disadvantages

-Things to consider before deciding on a savings account.
+Things to consider before deciding on a high interest savings account.

 - You can reach your savings goals quicker.
 If you apply for a high-yield savings account that matches your savings style, you can get a head start on reaching your financial goals.

 - They usually charge few or no fees.
 The majority of high interest savings accounts don’t charge any fees for maintaining the account.

 - You can limit the loss of money due to inflation.
 Due to the money supply and the changing value of the Canadian dollar, you can expect to lose around 1% – 3% or more of the value of your money each year.
 While there are possibly more profitable ways to beat inflation, such as mutual funds and GICs, savings accounts are a very safe way to get some financial protection.

 - Low balances can earn a lower rate.
 Some accounts work on a tiered interest rate structure, which means that the more you have in your account, the higher the standard variable rate.

 - You’re often only allowed limited transactions.
 You may only be allowed to make a certain number of transactions with your savings account per month without incurring a fee, which can range from $0.50 to several dollars.
 This could prove troublesome if you suddenly need the money for an important purchase.

 - You have limited access to your funds.
 Often, banks do not allow you to link your savings account to your debit card, so you can’t debit directly from your savings account.
 This means that you can’t use cash-back options in stores to withdraw from your savings account, and you also can’t pay bills or make purchases online using funds drawn directly from your savings account.

 The difference between a high interest savings account and GIC